Cyberitas/ansible-role-sqlserver/README.md

 Dependencies
 ------------

-This role installs the `php-sqlsrv` extension requiring PHP to be installe first.
-The php-sqsrv extension requires the Microsoft msodbc package which is why the php extension is installed with this role.
+This role installs the `php-sqlsrv` extension requiring PHP to be installed first.
+The extension requires the Microsoft `msodbc` package which is why this php extension is installed in this role.

 Example Playbook
 ----------------